kodecocodes/i9t/contacts/contacts.markdown

 Now, open **FriendsViewController.swift**.
 The `friendsList` property is created with the results of `defaultContacts()` to get the sample friends when the app launches.

 The `UITableViewDataSource` methods in the view controller are simple.
-The table has one section with a cell for each friend.
+The table has one section with a cell for each friend in `friendsList`.
 Each cell shows a picture of a friend as well as all the friend's information.

 It's time to make this app better using the Contacts and ContactsUI frameworks.
 By the time you're done, the user will have a much more familiar experience using their contacts in your app.